SwedbankPay/developer.swedbankpay.com/payments/vipps/redirect.md

   in response.
 * You need to [redirect][reference-redirect] the payer to the Redirect payment where the user is prompted to enter the registered mobile number.
-  This triggers a `POST` towards Swedbank Pay.
+  This triggers a request towards Swedbank Pay.
 * Swedbank Pay handles the dialogue with Vipps and the consumer confirms the purchase in the Vipps app.
 * If CallbackURL is set, the user will receive a payment callback when the Vipps